maynoralexandermoreno/CS336-PrinciplesOfDataManagement/README.md

 Website can be reached at http://ec2-13-58-131-72.us-east-2.compute.amazonaws.com:8080/cs336DBFinal/

 Alex2 is username for admin; Alex3 is username for customer rep; password is password for both.

-Customer can be self-created
+Customer can be self-created with the sign-up page.

 Many thanks to teammates:

 Daniel Alvarado;

 Rahul Patel;

 Jonathan Pinto;

-Naveenan Yogeswaran;
+Naveenan Yogeswaran